Hess Sound

 • no children work in the workshops

-• we support the craftsmen financially in the event of illness and weddings.
+• we provide financial support to the artisans in case of illness and weddings.

 Sustainability

-In addition to the durability of our products, we are working to use as few resources as possible.
-It is a matter close to our hearts to completely do without plastic in the long term.
-We are trying to embed sustainability more and more in every action we take as a company.
+In addition to the longevity of our products, we are working to consume as few resources as possible.
+It is a matter close to our hearts to completely avoid plastic in the long term.
+We are trying to increasingly anchor sustainability in every one of our company's actions.

-We try to use natural and renewable raw materials as much as possible in our products.
+For our products, we try to use natural and renewable raw materials whenever possible.
 We are also expanding our range to include vegan products.
-Online retailing generates a lot of packaging material.
-This is why we have given particular thought to this and are still looking for ecological alternatives and ways to reduce it.
+With online retail, a lot of packaging material is generated.
+That's why we've given this particular thought and are still looking for ecological alternatives and ways to reduce it.

 Reuse of packaging material

-Most of the packaging material is reused or recycled, e.g. we use cushions made from shredded old, unusable cardboard boxes.
+The packaging material is mostly reused or recycled, e.g., we use cushion pads made of shredded old, unusable cardboard boxes.

 Social commitment